 We stayed at an adorable villa in Coral Bay, which we absolutely loved!
 Coral Bay in St John has a relaxed, more hippie-vibe with plenty of unique restaurants and amazing snorkeling spots.

 Our villa offered incredible panoramic views overlooking Coral Bay and also had a private pool.

-Trunk Bay Beach vs Cinnamon Bay Beach
+08- Trunk Bay vs. Cinnamon Bay Beach

 Cinnamon Bay Beach

 Just realize though it will be BUSY with all the other tourists who want to do the same thing.
 Arrive early, have a nice swim, enjoy a refreshing cocktail, and skip the snorkeling.

 Let me know in the comments below!